 As the Holiday Season approaches and the cold begins to creep in, the healthful promises of summer can quickly become a distant memory.

-It’s natural crave heavier and warming foods this time of year.
+It’s natural to crave heavier and warming foods this time of year.
 Combine letting loose at family gatherings with your body’s inclination towards warming comfort foods and you’ve got yourself a recipe for overeating.

 Sound daunting?
 Don’t worry, I have good news!